unahouExosite/docs/rpc/README.md

 ##share

 Generates a share code for the given resource.
-The share code can subsequently be used to activate the share and gain read access to the shared resource.
+The share code can subsequently be used to [activate](#activate) the share and gain access to the shared resource.

 ```
 {